 Test Centers in Denmark

-In a crisis situation we need to focus on the most important challenges first, which is saving lives, cure and care, and rarely acoustics are ‘most important’ during this pandemic.
+In a crisis, we need to focus on the most important challenges first.
+Which are saving lives, curing, and care, and rarely acoustics are ‘most important during this pandemic.

-We see nurses and doctors and other medical staff working double and triple shifts and their workload has been increasing massively at the same time as their physical working environments have changed a lot.
+We see nurses and doctors and other medical staff working double and triple shifts.
+Their workload has been increasing massively at the same time as their physical working environments have changed a lot.

 Off-site construction modules

 Often containers or prefabricated modules are part of ‘normal’ healthcare facilities and the more specialized areas in healthcare like operation theatres benefit from these off-site construction modules.
-In a building process they often save time and money, and like LEGO-bites they are easily put into the building.
+In the building process, they often save time and money, and like LEGO bites they are easily put into the building.

 The Company CP

-But when the pandemic took off there was not time to ask questions when their containers were asked for – and therefore containers without acoustic treatment for test facilities were placed all over Denmark.
-There was no demand for acoustics and in a crisis situation there is no time to think twice.
+But when the pandemic took off there was no time to ask questions when their containers were asked for.
+Therefore containers without acoustic treatment for test facilities were placed all over Denmark.
+There was no demand for acoustics and in a crisis, there is no time to think twice.

 Unfortunately, the staff was complaining about their working environment and an interview with René Larsen who is managing the test center project had to act quickly.